Which issues would you most highlight to someone new to your country?

 The following key issues should be highlighted:

 - A 30 to 90-day notice period applies in order to terminate ‘workmen’ (as defined in the Industrial Disputes Act, 1947) – that is, employees whose role is not primarily supervisory, administrative or managerial) for convenience, with 15 days’ pay due for every year worked.
-In the case of manufacturing units, plantations and mines with 100 or more workmen, termination for convenience requires government approval; in other sectors, it requires only government notification.
+In the case of manufacturing units, plantations and mines with 100 or more workmen, termination for convenience requires prior government approval; in other sectors, it requires only government notification.

 - Termination for cause does not include non-performance – it includes only behaviour which qualifies as misconduct.